IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 NetBeans IDE is recommended, and can be downloaded from http://netbeans.org .
 Developers may use any editor or IDE.
 We recommend NetBeans because it is free, works cross platform, has good support for Jakarta EE projects, and includes a required build tool, Maven.

-Below we describe how to build the Dataverse software war file with Netbeans but if you prefer to use only Maven, you can find installation instructions in the :doc:`tools` section.
+Below we describe how to build the Dataverse Software war file with Netbeans but if you prefer to use only Maven, you can find installation instructions in the :doc:`tools` section.

 Install Homebrew (Mac Only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~